 Starting at the parking area, walk past the metal gate on a wide, flat gravel path.
 As you walk, look down at your feet – the dark, metallic pieces of “slag” you see littering the ground are left over from iron ore processing that once took place here.
 It’s one of many signs of the site’s industrial history that you’ll see in the woods.

-You’ll soon reach the river, where the remnants of an old dam sit at the head of tide.
-Cross the dam to continue on the main trail, or wander down to the banks of the river.
+You’ll soon reach the river, at the head of tide, where the Coalition removed a dam that blocked the river from flowing freely to the Bay for centuries.
+Cross the bridge at the site of the former dam to continue on the main trail, or wander down to the banks of the river.
 You can also launch a kayak here and paddle upstream, where the river gently bends around Birch Island.

 The scenery begins to shift as you hike uphill on the main trail into an upland pine forest.
 Explore a short loop trail to the left, or keep walking to find a right turn that will lead you to a quiet river overlook.
 Beyond this point, the trail traces Interstate 195 and ends at private property, so turn around and retrace your steps to return to the entrance.